ropensci/concstats/README.md

 -`concstats_comp` is a wrapper for concentration measures, e.g. the Herfindahl Hirschman Index.
--`concstats_inequ` offers diversity or inequality measures, e.g. the Entropy or the Palma ratio.
+-`concstats_inequ` offers diversity or inequality measures, e.g. the Entropy or the Palma ratio. -`concstats_shares` is a helper function converting numeric vectors into individual shares.

 ## Installation